Juliette May Fraser: Career

 After her education Fraser returned to Hawaii to teach, like her parents who had both come to Hawaii as educators.

 Fraser designed the Hawaii Sesquicentennial half dollar in honor of the 150th anniversary of Captain James Cook landing in the Hawaiian islands, which was sculpted by Chester Beach and issued in 1928.

 In 1934, during the Great Depression, Fraser was invited to create a work of art for the Hawaii State Library by the Works Progress Administration's Federal Art Project.
-For three months she received $35 USD a week to work on the project.
+For three months she received US$35 a week to work on the project.
 When the funds ran out for the project, she continued on her own until ten murals were completed.

 Fraser also created charcoal and conte murals for the 1939 Golden Gate International Exposition's Hawaii Building in San Francisco (now installed in lobby of the Hamilton Library, University of Hawaii at Manoa).
 Additionally she also made murals for the Ypapandi (or Ypapanti) Chapel on Chios Island in Greece.

 During World War II, she worked for the U.S. military in designing camouflage.

 In January 1978, the State of Hawaiʻi and Gov. George Ariyoshi presented her with the Order of Distinction for Cultural Leadership award.

 She died at the age of 96 on July 31, 1983, in Honolulu.